Azniv Hrachia: Acting career

-In a speech on her birthday in 1909 she commented her career:

-"Thirty-five years ago a young Armenian woman's appearance on stage was a great sacrifice.
-To be called a "theater girl", and be ridiculed by the crowd, to withstand all this and move forward was possible only if one had a strong enough willpower".
+In 1909, she published a memoir ("My Memories").
+Reflecting on her career in a speech on her birthday that same year, Hrachia noted: "Thirty-five years ago a young Armenian woman's appearance on stage was a great sacrifice.
+To be called a "theatre girl", and be ridiculed by the crowd, to withstand all this [was] possible only if one had a strong enough willpower."